-If you've only been freelancing for a short while and you're not yet experienced in selling yourself, my advice is to be friendly and open with everyone you meet.
-Make a point to listen and observe, and read people's body language.
+If you've only been freelancing for a short while and you don't know how to sell yourself, my advice is to be friendly and open with everyone you meet.
+Make a point to listen and observe and read people's body language.
 You'll be surprised how much you learn just by observing people.
 And if the opportunity presents itself to sell your skills, do it!
 Tell people who you are and what you do.
-If you get to grips with sales, you'll definitely make it long term.
+If you get to grips with sales, you'll make it long term.

 Top Tip: Go to lots of networking events, always carry business cards and be prepared to sell yourself at all times.
-You never know who you might bump in to.
+You never know who you might meet.
 Make sure you always follow up on any new leads.
 And ask your existing clients for referrals.
-Create a CRM system to keep track of potential and existing customers.
+Create a CRM system to keep track of potential and current customers.

 2. Practise good money management

-No one likes to pick up the phone and ask for money, but you shouldn't feel like you're being rude.
-Simply say "I'm going through my usual monthly admin and am just chasing up on invoice number X. Could you please confirm that it's going to be paid as it's now overdue.
+No one likes to pick up the phone and ask for money, but you shouldn't feel like you're rude.
+Say "I'm going through my usual monthly admin and am just chasing up on invoice number X. Could you please confirm that it's going to be paid as it's now overdue.
 Thank you!".

-Just keep things friendly and professional and people will respect your wishes.
-I've never had anyone complain about me chasing payment for my own invoices.
+Just keep things friendly and professional, and people will respect your wishes.
+I've never had anyone complain about me chasing payment for my invoices.
 It's just something we all have to do.

-Top Tip: Never live beyond your means and remember that some months you'll earn less cash than others.
+Top Tip: Never live beyond your means and remember that you'll sometimes earn less.
 Save as much money as possible to build up a safety net.
-To really tackle your invoices and bills, hire an accountant or consider using something like FreeAgent.
+To tackle your invoices and bills, hire an accountant or consider using something like FreeAgent.

 3. Get the right support

 If a freelancer just won't cut it and you need more daily support, then it might be time to employ your first member of staff.
 Taking the leap and hiring someone full-time is exciting but daunting.
-Because employing someone instead of hiring a freelancer is a whole new ball game.
+Because using someone instead of hiring a freelancer is a whole new ball game.
 There are many things you need to take into account, most of which are nicely covered by ByteStart.co.uk.
-Don't be put off though – taking on staff is a great sign that your business is growing.
+Don't be put off though – taking on staff is an excellent sign that your business is growing.